 Students are encouraged to fill out and return the completed Exam Accommodation Form to the DSS one week in advance of the test.
-Requests should be made in advance to reserve a seat in the exam room and to allow enough time for their professor to review and confirm the details of the exam request and have it delivered to DSS.
-Late submission of an Exam Accommodation Form may result in the re-scheduling of an exam or the loss of accommodations for that exam.
+Requests should be made in advance to reserve a seat in the exam room and to allow enough time for DSS to e-mail the student's professor and for the exam to be delivered to DSS.
+Late submission of an exam request may result in the re-scheduling of an exam or the loss of accommodations for that exam.

-You are responsible for your personal exam materials.
-If you forget personal exam materials (i.e. calculator) and you leave before the exam starts to retrieve them, when you return you will only be given the remainder of your allotted time.
-DSS and the offices located nearby are not responsible for providing you with these personal exam materials.
+Students are responsible for their personal exam materials.
+If a student forgets personal exam materials (i.e. calculator) and they leave before the exam starts to retrieve them, when they return they will only be given the remainder of their allotted time.
+DSS and the offices located nearby are not responsible for providing students with these personal exam materials.

 Time Allotted on Examinations:

-Students are given the time indicated on the Exam Accommodation Form for completing an exam unless instructed to otherwise by the professor.
+Students are given the time indicated in their exam request e-mail for completing an exam unless instructed to otherwise by the professor.
 The proctor will stop the test at the designated end time.
 No additional warnings are provided.
 Students can use the clock in the exam room to self-monitor their time.

 Arrive on Time:

 The test begins at the time originally requested, regardless of the time a student actually arrives, similar to what would be expected in the classroom.
-It is recommended for you to arrive at least 10 minutes before the scheduled start time of an exam.
+It is recommended for students to arrive at least 10 minutes before the scheduled start time of an exam.